 Local, regional and national agreements and recommendations of river commissions on the use of the language in radio communications on inland waterways may apply.

-Inland waterway administrations may consider the application of the provisions of the IALA recommendations and guideline relating to the voice communication in full or partially, taking into account special regional and/or national navigation rules.
+Inland waterway administrations may consider the application of the provisions of the IALA recommendations and guideline relating to the voice communication in full or partially, taking into account special regional and/or national rules.

-Inland VTS providers should take measures to eliminate or minimize interference to VHF communications, while also considering the alternative means of communication as a backup.
+Inland VTS providers should take measures to eliminate or minimize interference to VHF communications, while also considering alternative means of communication as a backup.

 INLAND VTS AUDITING & ASSESSING